Table of Contents

 Pure Haskell code is wonderfully clean to write, but of course it can't perform I/O. Sometimes, we'd like to have a record of decisions we made, without writing log information to a file.
 Let's develop a small library to help with this.

-Recall the globToRegex
+Recall the globToRegex function that we

 developed in the section called “Translating a glob pattern into a regular